South West England Vintage Television Museum

 Decca CTV25 Dual Standard Chassis TV

-This set is a Dynatron CTV5 and belongs to a good friend of mine called Steve from Exmouth.
+This set is a Dynatron CTV5 and belonged to a good friend of mine called Steve from Exmouth.
 It originally had a Pye 691 single standard chassis inside, although somebody has replaced the line output / power supply panel with the printed circuit version from a Pye 697 chassis.
-The tube used in this set is unusual in not having a cowl around the outside, instead it uses the short-lived A63-120X 25" tube.
+The tube used in this set is unusual in not having a cowl around the outside, instead it uses the unusual A63-120X 25" tube.
+(The rounder-looking 25" tube with a push-through presentation.)
+The set now works wonderfully well apart from a small convergence problem caused by a faulty blue line-convergence coil on the yoke around the tube.
+This shows up as "blue droop" - the blue and yellow separate along the horizontal axis at the extremes of the picture.
+A large percentage of the BF149 and BC147 "Lockfit" transistors in the decoder failed within a very short space of time after the set was recomissioned - always causing no-colour faults but for a variety of different reasons.
+The set also had a problem with visible frame flyback lines and this was caused by a bad earth on the I.F. panel.
+Thanks Steve - It's a truly excellent set.

 Dynatron CTV5 Single Standard Pye 691 Chassis TV